Defensive gem lifts No. 5 Georgia past No. 3 Clemson, 10-3

 Georgia’s defense, which dominated the line of scrimmage, set the tone early with Nolan Smith and Nakobe Dean registering third-down sacks on Clemson’s first two possessions.

-The only touchdown of the game came late in the second quarter when Smith jumped in front of a Uiagalelei pass intended for Justyn Ross and raced 74 yards to the end zone to give the Bulldogs a 7-0 lead at halftime.
-Swinney placed the blame on Ross making a bad decision on the route, saying he was supposed to ”sit down or turn out” but instead kept running a slant.
+In a first half dominated by defense — and some pretty impressive punting — it was only fitting the only score came when Smith jumped in front of a Uiagalelei pass intended for Justyn Ross and raced 74 yards to the end zone to give the Bulldogs a 7-0 lead at halftime.

-”That’s the receiver putting the quarterback in bad spot,” Swinney said. ”He just didn’t make the right decision.”
+Swinney played the blame on Ross making a bad decision on the route, saying he was supposed to “sit down” on the route but instead kept running.

+“He didn’t make the right decision and it was a critical play,” Swinney said.

 Daniels had a pedestrian day for Georgia, completing 22 of 30 passes for 135 yards with one interception, but walked away with a smile on his face saying, “We just beat Clemson, so I’m happy.”